EMMA: End-to-End Multimodal Model for Autonomous Driving: Appendix

+\textbf{More targeted and accurate open-loop evaluation}: While existing open-loop evaluation offers low computational cost, its results are sometimes unreliable.
+The popular nuScenes~\citep{caesar2020nuscenes} benchmark, for instance, exhibits well-documented limitations.
+Key metrics like collision rate are sensitive to hyperparameter choices, such as the BEV grid resolution~\citep{weng2024drive,zhai2023admlp}.
+Furthermore, many of its scenarios lack planning diversity and can be trivially solved by extrapolating historical trajectories.
+Initiatives like NAVSIM~\citep{dauner2024navsim} are beginning to address these vulnerabilities, but this highlights a critical need for future work on developing more challenging and trustworthy open-loop evaluation frameworks.

 \textbf{Challenges of onboard deployment}: Autonomous driving demands real-time decision-making, which poses a significant challenge when deploying large models due to their increased inference latency.
 This creates a need for optimizing the model or distilling it into a more compact form suitable for deployment, all while maintaining performance and safety standards.
-Achieving this delicate balance between model size, efficiency, and quality is crucial for the successful real-world deployment of autonomous driving systems, and represents a key area for future research.